procedures governing the judicial conference of Sexual Misconduct appeals include the following:

 4. If you are the complaining student in a sexual harassment and/or sexual misconduct case.
 For sexual misconduct and/or sexual harassment cases both the complainant and the charged student can file an appeal regardless of the outcome.
 Both students have the same grounds to appeal and the same time frame in which to submit an appeal.

-If the Vice-President for Student Affairs determines that a material procedural [or substantive] error occurred, it may return the complaint to the University Disciplinary Committee with instructions to reconvene to cure the error.
+The Vice-President for Student Affairs also determines that a material procedural [or substantive] error occurred, it may return the complaint to the University Disciplinary Committee with instructions to reconvene to cure the error.
 In rare cases, where the procedural [or substantive] error cannot be cured by the original judicial conference officers (as in cases of bias), the Vice-President for Student Affairs may order a new judicial conference on the complaint with a new body of judicial conference officers.
-The results of a reconvened judicial conference cannot be appealed.
+The results of a reconvened judicial conference may also be appealed.

 The results of a new judicial conference can be appealed, once, on the four applicable grounds for appeals.
-If the Vice-President for Student Affairs determines that the sanctions imposed are disproportionate to the severity of the violation, the Vice-President for Student Affairs will return the complaint to the Judicial Affairs office, which may then increase, decrease or otherwise modify the sanctions.
-This decision is final.
+The Vice-President for Student Affairs determines that the sanctions imposed are disproportionate to the severity of the violation, the Vice-President for Student Affairs will forward the complaint to the Judicial Affairs office, which may then increase, decrease or otherwise modify the sanctions.

 Dissemination of Policy